ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ##### Code examples

-The no-arg constructor creates an incompleted future.
+The no-arg constructor creates an uncompleted future.

 ```